Faculty Development Support Fund

 |July through December||First Friday in April|

-Applications will be assessed by the FDSF committee using a detailed rubric, with priority being given to (1) proposals with strong administrative support and matching funding, (2) proposals submitted by untenured assistant professors and junior faculty, (3) proposals that demonstrate how the funds will improve faculty as teachers, (4) requests that are time sensitive, and (5) proposals for supplies and equipment that cannot be procured through regular means.
+Applications will be assessed by the FDSF committee using a scoring rubric.
+Priority will be given to (1) proposals with strong administrative support and matching funding, (2) proposals submitted by untenured assistant professors and junior faculty, (3) proposals that demonstrate how the funds will improve faculty as teachers, and (4) proposals for supplies and equipment that cannot be procured through regular means.
 Late, incomplete, or incorrectly filled out applications will not be considered for funding!